Skip to main content

 The Trailhead Graduate Intern assists with planning logistics for the Trailhead Experience, as well as training and supervising the student leadership team.
 As part of the core leadership team, the graduate intern works closely with professional staff and the Student Director throughout the summer.
 Eligible candidates for this position must be actively pursuing a master’s degree, able to work 20 hours per week during the summer (with additional hours needed during the week of Trailhead), and able to work in person on the Boone campus.
 If you are interested in applying for the Graduate Intern role, please contact Elayna Coleman at colemaner@appstate.edu.
 View the full Graduate Intern description.

-The Trailhead Student Director assists with planning and marketing the Trailhead Experience, training Student Guides, and various aspects of the program over the summer.
-As part of the core leadership team, the Student Director works closely with professional staff and the Graduate Intern throughout the spring and summer.
-Eligible candidates for this position must be actively pursuing an undergraduate degree, able to work 10 hours per week during the summer (with additional hours needed during the week of Trailhead), and able to work in person on the Boone campus.
+Trailhead Student Directors assist with planning and marketing the Trailhead Experience, training Student Guides, and various aspects of the program over the summer.
+As part of the core leadership team, the Student Directors work closely with professional staff and the Graduate Intern throughout the spring and summer.
+Eligible candidates for this position must be actively pursuing an undergraduate degree, able to work 5-10 hours per week during the summer (with additional hours needed during the week of Trailhead), and able to work in person on the Boone campus.
 View the full Student Director description.

 Student Guide